gregpalmr/dcos-demo-1.12/README.md

 Before starting the demo session, perform the following:

 ### a.
+Launch an Enterprise DC/OS cluster

-Spin up an Enterprise DC/OS cluster using the Mesosphere DC/OS Universal Installer (Terraform templates).
+Launch an Enterprise DC/OS cluster using the Mesosphere DC/OS Universal Installer.

 Follow the instructions here: https://github.com/dcos/terraform-dcos